v-sbradley/bacx-pr/topics/make-multiple-changes.md

     ![](media/create-pr-02.png)

-At this point, you are done.
-A feature writer will pick up the pull request within next day or so, merge it to master, and publish live.
+Thats it!
+A writer will pick up your PR, merge it into the master branch, and publish live.
+After merging your PR, the writer will delete your branch to avoid branch clutter in our repo.

+> [!NOTE]
+> Any **stale** branches (branches with no active pull requests and no activity for 8 weeks) will be deleted from our repo.
+If you have a special situation, please contact [crmce](mailto:crmce@microsoft.com).